JoelCWiseman/GW-Bootcamp-2023-Challenge-2/README.md

 https://excelchamps.com/vba/
 Additionally, I reviewed this assignment with a professional mentor I have from my previous employer.

-Please find the attached Macro enable excel file, as well as screenshots of each worksheet in the workbook showing the VBA script having been run.
+Please find the attached Macro enable excel file, seperate VBA File, as well as the requested screenshots of each worksheet in the workbook showing the VBA script having been run.